 19) Rookie Moms

 Rookie mom Amber is the mom behind this blog.
 She draws on her experience of raising five children through both birth and adoption.
 She has been through everything to do with motherhood, including learning to be a good manager of family income.
-From pregnancy, childbirth, high-risk pregnancy, adoption, special needs, working from home, running businesses while raising her kids, and international travel, Amber has the real-life experience of a jet-setting businesswoman and mother.
+She’s documented everything she’s been through, including pregnancy, childbirth, high-risk pregnancy, adoption, special needs, working from home, running businesses while raising her kids, and international travel.
+Amber has the real-life experience of a jet-setting businesswoman and mother.

 20) Cute Girls Hairstyles | A YouTube Channel for Moms